Masaki-Morimoto/CNN-MLP_and_CNN-AE-network-structure-with-supplemental-scalar-inputs/README.md

 ## CNN-MLP and CNN autoencoder with supplemental scalar values

-This repository contains a simple source code utilized in a part of "Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization," arXiv:2101.02535 [physics.flu-dyn.].
+This repository contains source codes utilized in a part of "Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization," arXiv:2101.02535 [physics.flu-dyn.].

-In this repostiry, two types of the network are provided;
+In this repostiry, sample codes for two types of neural networks are provided;
 1. a CNN-MLP type neural network which is trained to estimate drag and lift force coefficient of flow over a flat plate with its supplemental scalar values, i.e., a Re number and an angle of attack
 2. a CNN autoeoncder which is trained to low-dimensionalize a two-dimensional isotropic homogeneous decaying turbulence with its supplemental scalar values, i.e., an initial Re number